Get insider access

 The best mid-range open-back headphones we've tested are the HiFiMan Sundara 2020.
 These are another pair of planar magnetic headphones with a comfortable, sturdy design, like the HiFiMan Edition XS.
 They're quite a bit cheaper, and the tradeoff is that they reproduce less low- and mid-bass, so your audio lacks rumble and punch compared to the previous pick.
 That said, their neutral high-bass response ensures your audio has warmth and fullness, and the rest of the frequency range is very well-balanced, with detailed, bright instruments that don't sound piercing.

-Their passive soundstage seems open and spacious but doesn't seem as natural or out of head as the Edition XS'.
+Their passive soundstage seems open and spacious but doesn't feel as natural or out of head as the Edition XS'.
 Then again, their stretchy headband design makes them more comfortable for most people.
 It also means they're more prone to inconsistent audio delivery, so you may need to adjust their fit and positioning to get the same sound every time you wear them.

 See our review